isaacnmm/pestpolicy-hugo2XX/content/posts/southern-lawn-care/index.md

 layout: post
 ---

-The vibrant, often humid climate of the [Southern](https://pestpolicy.com/southern-lawn-cares/) United States presents a unique set of challenges and opportunities for [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/) care.
+The vibrant, often humid climate of the [Southern](https://pestpolicy.com/southern-lawn-cares/)United States presents a unique set of challenges and opportunities for [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/)care.

 Unlike their northern counterparts, Southern lawns are dominated by warm-season grasses, which thrive in hot temperatures, boast excellent drought tolerance, and enter a state of dormancy during cooler months.